 Emma had recently been baptized, one of the very few events in her life her parents attended.
-She wanted to live her life for God, but with little direction from her family and attending a church that seemed filled with wealthy people who had no problems and talked about the text of the Bible like it was a dictionary, left her confused and uncertain about her relationships and what she meant to God.
+She wanted to live her life for God, but with little direction from her family and attending a church that was filled with wealthy people who had no problems and talked about the text of the Bible like it was a dictionary; left her confused and uncertain about her relationships and what she meant to God.
 She found herself on the outside looking in, trying to live a Christ filled life, but it felt like she was doing it in the dark.

-By the time Emma was Senior, Robert had graduated and she began to feel some freedom from him.
+By the time Emma was Senior, Russell had graduated and she began to feel some freedom from him.
 But he started showing up at school at all hours, trying to catch her talking to another boy.
 Screaming at her in the hallways until security escorted him off the school campus.

-Now, she was laying on the floor of Robert's apartment bracing for the beating she knew he was going to give her.
-She had pushed Robert to far, she thought.
+Now, she was laying on the floor of Russell's apartment bracing for the beating she knew he was going to give her.
+She had pushed Russell to far, she thought.
 Just two days until their wedding and she just told him she couldn't go through with it.
 In that moment things seemed to be moving in slow motion.
 Emma straighten out her arms pushing her self up, she looked down at the green carpet, smelling of cigarette smoke and beer, her face throbbing in pain and the tears running down her chin falling onto the carpet.
 It was almost as if all this was happening to someone else, like she was watching someone else, not so much being a part of it.
-Just as Robert was about to strike, she called out in a voice that didn't even sound like herself, so much so, it startled her.
+Just as Russell was about to strike again, she called out in a voice that didn't even sound like herself, so much so, it startled her.
 "Jesus, Stop Him!"
 She said it just once, loud and clear.
-Immediately Robert stopped walked away from her and sat down on the couch, propping up his feet on the coffee table and lighting a cigarette.
-Emma looked at him; for the first time she saw Robert through different eyes.
+Immediately Russell stopped and walked away from her and sat down on the couch, propping up his feet on the coffee table and lighting up a cigarette.
+Emma looked at him; for the first time she saw Russell through different eyes.
 He was an emotionless, empty, cruel person.
 Emma stood up straight and whipped her tears away; she pushed her hair back off her face revealing the black and blue mark under her eye.
-She stood there looking at Robert, she didn't say a word, he just looked back at her face and shook his head, unwilling to acknowledge that he had hit her so hard it threw her backward off her feet and into the kitchen wall.
-Emma started to say all the things she wanted to about how much he had hurt her, how he was a no good worthless man, but the only thing she could say as she picked up her purse and started toward the front door was "Good Bye Robert, I forgive you because Jesus has forgiven me."
+She stood there looking at Russell, she didn't say a word, he just looked back at her and shook his head, unwilling to acknowledge that he had hit her so hard it threw her backward off her feet and into the kitchen wall.
+Emma started to say all the things she wanted to about how much he had hurt her, how he was a no good worthless man, but the only thing she could say as she picked up her purse and started toward the front door was "Good Bye Russell, I forgive you because Jesus has forgiven me."
 "I hope you find Him someday."
 She stepped through the front door; the sun was out, and the sky was clear.
 She closed the door behind her and stepped one foot in front of the other into her future.

 I have been writing all my life, I just didn't realize it until I was my late 40's.
-I hope my experiences can help other who have gone through similar trials.
+I hope my experiences can help others who have gone through similar trials.